Early years is a dynamic and vitally important sector that needs highly qualified staff to improve outcomes for children

 The government is committed to raising the proportion of the early years workforce with relevant and appropriate qualifications to work with babies, toddlers and young children, in order to improve outcomes for children.
 Their aim is to have a graduate led early years workforce.
 This encompasses the aim to have an early years teacher in every family centre full daycare setting (two in full daycare settings that are located in the 30% most disadvantaged areas).

 Our training programme offers all childcare and early years staff flexible continuous professional development courses and accredited training.
 Our training directory is developed annually and includes all mandatory training that is provided to the early years workforce throughout the year.
 These courses include safeguarding, inclusion, SENCO training, food hygiene, first aid, and health and safety.
 Training and support in relation to the Early Years Foundation Stage (EYFS) is also available.

 Find and book a course

-Check out our latest childcare training newsletter for more information.
+Check out our latest childcare training newsletter for a list of available courses.

 Early years teachers

 In response to Professor Cathy Nutbrown’s report, ‘Foundations for Quality’, published in June 2012, the government introduced early years teachers from September 2013.
 Early years teachers are specialists in early childhood development and trained to work with babies and young children from birth to five.
 They are graduate leaders, responsible for organising and leading high quality practice in early years settings.
 The aim of this initiative was to move away from the idea that teaching pre-school children is somehow less important than teaching school age children.

 Early years professionals have had a positive impact on the quality of early education and care for pre-school children.
 The introduction of early years teachers built on the EYPS programme to raise the status of the early years workforce.
 The change will give one title of ‘teacher’ across early years and schools.
 Early years teachers are able to work in all private and voluntary sector settings.